simonmarton/devcenter/_articles/en/builds/bitrise-yml-online.md

   ![](/img/builds.png)

-## Accessing a build's bitrise.yml
+## x Accessing a build's bitrise.yml

 1. Select an application on your `Dashboard` and select one of its builds.
 2. Click the `Show bitrise.yml` button at the top OR at the bottom of your inline log.